Artanidos/DevAndroidPythonBook/parts/partiv.md

 To install the Android SDK go to [https://developer.android.com/studio](https://developer.android.com/studio) scroll down to *Command line tools only* and download the file for your platform.
 Then unzip the file somewhere on your computer.
-After unzipping go to the Sdk/tools/bin directory and run to install all necessary tools:
+After unzipping go to the Sdk/tools/bin directory and run the sdkmanager to install all necessary tools:

 ```console
 user@machine:/path$ ./sdkmanager "platform-tools" "platforms;android-28"